renxzen/golidator/README.md

 This would output:

 ```
+Field: field_1, Errors: ["must be a valid email"]
-Field: field_2, Errors: ["must be more or equal than 10", "must be less or equal than 100"]
+Field: field_2, Errors: ["must be more or equal than 10"]
 ```

 Or as a json: